rpoteau/gSOMOs/README.md

 ### 📓 Example Jupyter Notebook

-An example notebook demonstrating gSOMOs usage is available: [gSOMOs Examples Notebook on GitHub](https://github.com/rpoteau/gSOMOs/blob/main/SOMOs-examples.ipynb)
+An example notebook demonstrating gSOMOs usage is available at: [gSOMOs Examples Notebook on GitHub](https://github.com/rpoteau/gSOMOs/blob/main/SOMOs-examples.ipynb).
+Save it in `my-project-folder`.

 Also download the [logs/ folder](https://github.com/rpoteau/gSOMOs/blob/main/logs.zip) with the two examples.
+Store it also in `my-project-folder`.

 ---